SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-15-joni-touchpoint-audio-latency.md

 author: Joni Mok
 image: /assets/image/2021_11_15_joni_1.jpeg
 keywords: portal, communication system, audio latency
-excerpt: "Quick tips for future MCT-ers or external partners who will be using the MCT Portal for the first time: this article gives you practical information to start with improving audio latency."
+excerpt: "Quick tips for future SMC-ers or external partners who will be using the SMC Portal for the first time: this article gives you practical information to start with improving audio latency."
 ---

-Quick tips for future MCT-ers or external partners who will be using the MCT Portal for the first time: this article gives you practical information to start with improving audio latency.
+Quick tips for future SMC-ers or external partners who will be using the SMC Portal for the first time: this article gives you practical information to start with improving audio latency.

 ## Introduction